unimelbmdap/doiget-tdm/docs/publishers/new_publisher.rst

 Defining a new publisher
 ========================

-Additional publishers can be added to ``doiget`` by those with knowledge of the Python programming language.
+Additional publishers can be added to ``doiget-tdm`` by those with knowledge of the Python programming language.
-A new publisher is created by describing a class that inherits from the :py:class:`doiget.publisher.Publisher` abstract base class (ABC).
+A new publisher is created by describing a class that inherits from the :py:class:`doiget_tdm.publisher.Publisher` abstract base class (ABC).
-A directory containing the Python source file(s) is passed to ``doiget`` via the ``extra_handlers_path`` option described in :doc:`/configuration`.
+A directory containing the Python source file(s) is passed to ``doiget-tdm`` via the ``extra_handlers_path`` option described in :doc:`/configuration`.

 Overview of a new publisher implementation